Becoming a radio amateur

 - receive and send a very simple short message using Morse code.
 The Morse assessment is easily achieved, no knowledge of the code is required (a crib sheet showing the 26 letters of the alphabet and the 10 numerals is provided), and there is no speed requirement.

 These simple and easy exercises will be carried out under the supervision of an RSGB-registered assessor, who will sign off your record of achievement as proof of your competence in readiness for the examination.
 Again, your local club should be able to help you here.

 When do I get my examination results?

 Your practical amateur radio skills will be assessed prior to your taking the written examination; and your completed written paper will be marked on the spot wherever you take it (club, school, college, etc.).
-You will know very soon after handing it in whether you have achieved a pass or not, although you will have to wait (usually about a week) for official confirmation of this from the RSGB Examination Department.
+You will know very soon after handing it in whether you are likely to have achieved a pass or not, although you will have to wait (usually 10 working days) for official confirmation of this from the RSGB Examination Department.